Introduction to Continuous Integration

 Continue Integration ensures that you can always keep your code base deployable.
 In addition to ensuring automated testing of your request, all appropriate configuration is required to put it in production.
-Most teams push the changes to ensure a fast design loop immediately through the automated tests in a test or production environment.
+Most teams push the changes to immediately ensure a fast design loop through automated tests in a test or production environment.

 2. Continuous Deployment

 It is closely related to continuous integration.
 This ensures that the software is always deployable or even releases in the development and production area if all automated checks have been conducted in the latest version.

 Continuous integration is a practice to integrate changes from the different team developers as early as possible several times a day in the best cases.
 It means that the code for each developer is not too disturbed.
 Once the system is combined with automated testing, the software can be consistent through continuous integration.